a110605/resume/README.md

 6.自傳
 7.cover letter

-You can view the files online or download via https/git.
+You can view the files online or download via green button on the right side.

 Contact me via [linkedin](https://www.linkedin.com/in/shih-hsuan-lee/) or a1106052000@gmail.com , thanks.